U.S. Center for SafeSport: Cases

 The Center refers to an allegation of misconduct as a "case" when the Center has what it deems to be enough information to launch an investigation.

-According to the December 2020 U.S. Government Accountability Office report, "from July 1, 2019, through June 30, 2020, the Center created 2,027 cases, but only 1,223 included claimant information.
+According to the December 2020 United States Government Accountability Office report, "from July 1, 2019, through June 30, 2020, the Center created 2,027 cases, but only 1,223 included claimant information.
 According to Center staff, oftentimes when third parties make a report, claimants are unwilling to participate in cases, and the Center is unable to record claimant data.
 Additionally, cases often involve multiple allegations against the same individual, which is why the number of total claimants exceeds the number of cases with claimant data."
 The report further states that "From February 2018, through June 2020, the Center created and resolved 3,909 cases.
 Most cases (63 percent) were resolved in 1 to 3 months, although 536 cases (14 percent) took over a year to resolve.
 According to Center staff, the length of time to resolve cases depends on the circumstances of the case, such as law enforcement involvement or reluctant or nonresponsive claimants."
 In 424 cases, the Center referred reports of alleged abuse to law enforcement.
 The report also explains that "the Center may reassess its jurisdictional decision at any time.
 If the Center declines to exercise jurisdiction over a matter in its discretionary jurisdiction, the Center may refer the matter to the appropriate sport’s national governing body."